-Is a project-based artist run residency in Simpele, Finland, with an emphasis on communal living, site specific creation and collective structures.
+Was a project-based artist run residency in Simpele, Finland, with an emphasis on communal living, site specific creation and collective structures.

-The residency accommodates self-reliant artists working with any media possible to carry out on site, on a case-by-case agreement regarding project and process, but provides strongest support in the areas of installation art, socially engaged/participatory art, sound, video and photography.
+The residency accommodated self-reliant artists working with any media possible to carry out on site, on a case-by-case agreement regarding project and process, but provides strongest support in the areas of installation art, socially engaged/participatory art, sound, video and photography.

 We care less about your pretentious CV-accomplishments, and more about your human character and social approach.
 New collaborations within the residency is encouraged, and the hosts Xenia Ramm and Cosmo Grossbach curate public events with inclusive, suggestive support.

 Artistic research in any form is recognised as art production, so we do not expect artists to apply with a fully developed project-plan.